🍾

 • Champagne grower-bottler based in Celles-sur-Ource in the Côte des Bar (Aube)

-• Produces under Roses de Jeanne (named for grandmother Jeanne Bouchard) and Inflorescence labels
+• Produces under Roses de Jeanne (named for grandmother Jeanne); earlier Inflorescence label now retired

 • Every cuvée single-vineyard, single-grape, single-vintage